 We now move beyond much of the earlier political economy and public economics literature to first establish whether there are endogenous and exogenous social interactions in tax setting behavior.
 We first focus on the endogenous and exogenous social interaction parameters, and in the next subsection we detail the identified social interactions matrix, \hat{W}{econ} .
-Column 1 of Table 2 shows the initial estimates obtained from the Adaptive Elastic Net procedure where $\gamma = 0$.
-Columns 2 and 3 show the resulting OLS and 2SLS estimates for ρ : $\hat{\rho}{2SLS} = .641 > \hat{\rho}{OLS} = .378 > 0.^{29}$ Columns 4 to 6 estimate the full model in (11).
-Columns 5 and 6 show the OLS and 2SLS estimates of ρ are smaller, and less precisely estimated when exogenous social effects are allowed.
-This is not surprising given that the instrument set is based on neighbors' characteristics, many of which are directly controlled for in (11), thus reducing the effective variation induced by the instrument.
-Hence, in Column 7, we report 2SLS estimates based on instruments using neighbor-of-neighbor characteristics.
-This represents our preferred specification: $\hat{\rho}{2SLS} = .608$ (with a standard error of .220).
-This value also meets the requirements on ρ in Corollaries 3 and 4 for global identification.
+To do so we need to modify slightly how we instrument for neighbors' tax changes: the instrument set proposed by Besley and Case (1995) based on geographic neighbor's characteristics will generally be weaker when estimating the full specification in (12) because the instruments are now directly controlled for in (12).
+We use an Adaptive Elastic Net GMM approach which instruments neighbors' tax changes with the characteristics of all other states.
+With the inclusion of endogenous and exogenous social effects, this represents our preferred approach.

-In short, there is robust evidence of endogenous social interactions in tax setting behavior of governors across states.30
+Columns 1 and 2 of Table 2 shows OLS and GMM estimates for ρ obtained from the Adaptive Elastic Net procedure where we still set $\gamma = 0$ but use our preferred instrument set based on all other state's characteristics: $\hat{\rho}{GMM} = .709 > \hat{\rho}{OLS} = .649$.
+Columns 3 and 4 estimate the full model in (12).
+Relative to when exogenous social effects are assumed away ($\gamma = 0$), the OLS and GMM estimates of ρ are smaller, but we continue to find robust evidence of endogenous social interactions in tax setting behavior across states.
+The specification in Column 4 represents our preferred one: $\hat{\rho}{GMM} = .452$ (with a standard error of .132).
+This value meets the requirements

-28Nor is the magnitude very different from earlier work examining fiscal expenditure spillovers.
+38Nor is the magnitude very different from earlier work examining fiscal expenditure spillovers.
 For example, Case et al. (1989) find that US state government levels of per-capita expenditures are significantly impacted by the expenditures of their neighbors, with the size of the impact being that a one dollar increase in neighbors' expenditures leads to an increase in own-state expenditures by seventy cents.